Editor’s Note: This post on systems thinking was originally written in 2016 and has been updated.

 We often think that projects involve either people or systems.
 But in fact, anything that involves people also involves systems.
 Systems thinking can help you better understand your people, your teams, and your process.

 What is systems thinking?

-Systems thinking is the process of understanding how various systems influence one another within a complete entity (or larger system).
+Systems thinking is the process of understanding how various systems influence one another within a larger system.
 Systems exist everywhere you look.
-In nature, for example, air, water, plants, and animals work together as systems within a larger ecosystem.
+In nature, for example, air, water, plants, and animals work together.
 In organizations, systems include people, planning, processes, and performance.
-In healthy organizations, these four systems work together in alignment toward common goals.
+In healthy organizations, these four systems work together in alignment.
 In unhealthy organizations, systems are separated in silos that are – at best – uninformed by the others, and – at worst – competing with each other.

 How does systems thinking work?

 Savvy leaders use systems thinking to make organizational decisions.
 First, you must collect data from your various systems (people, planning, process, and performance).
 Then, you map the data visually to see 1) to what extent your systems are working together toward common goals, and 2) how your organization is performing as a whole.